 Skip to content

-A bike advertised as “up to 60 miles” may get 60 miles in gentle conditions.
-The same bike may get 30–40 miles if you ride fast, climb hills, carry cargo, or use throttle often.
+A bike advertised as “up to 60 miles” may reach that number in gentle conditions, but the same bike may deliver closer to 30–45 miles if you ride fast, climb hills, carry cargo or use throttle often.

 What Electric Bike Range Really Means